ddl-aambekar/model/README.md

-# this repository houses code for a random model built using python
+# Random number model package

+This model is used to return a random number over a specified range